-3.4 Deputy Chair
+3.4 Deputy Chair and Senior Non-Executive Member

-3.4.1 The Deputy Chair is to be appointed from amongst the Non-executive members by the Board subject to the approval of the Chair.
+3.4.1 The Deputy Chair is to be appointed from amongst the Non-Executive Members by the Board subject to the approval of the Chair.

-3.4.2 No individual shall hold the position of Chair of the Audit Committee and Deputy Chair at the same time.
+- 3.4.2 No individual shall hold the position of Chair of the Audit Committee and Deputy Chair at the same time. - 3.4.3 The Senior Non-Executive Member is to be appointed from amongst the nonexecutive members by the board subject to the approval of the Chair.